mschot/mycroft-smartthings/README.md

 You can always find me in the mycroft slack channel here, http://mycroft-ai-slack-invite.herokuapp.com/

 ## Installation
+Before installation ensure you have python-dev package installed for your OS.
+For debian this would be `apt-get install python-dev` it is required for the levenstein package.

 Clone the repository into your `~/.mycroft/skills` directory.
 Then install the dependencies inside your mycroft virtual environment: